-In general, ERP software covers all key business areas such as procurement, development, inventory management, marketing, sales & distribution, logistic, finance, and human resources (HR).
-SAP was one of the first organizations to develop modern business management applications overtime periods, the ERP system has also added new applications and modules that support daily business functions & supply chain management.
+In general, ERP software covers all key business areas such as procurement, development, inventory management, marketing, sales & distribution, logistics, finance, and human resources (HR).
+SAP was one of the first organizations to develop modern business management applications.
+Over time, the ERP system has also added new applications and modules that support daily business functions & supply chain management.

 Initially, in-house application software was developed.
-To keep this in-house software established, the company needed a team of experts – who were costly to retain.
+To keep this in-house software established, the company needed a team of experts—who were costly to retain.
 It gave way to the outsourcing of software development projects.
 Outsourcing gave rise to over-reliance on third parties.
-This also created a situation in which many third-party apps existed, and it grew …
+This also created a situation in which many third-party apps existed, and they grew.

 There was a gross lack of integration between the different application software.
 Thus, instead of buying best-in-class solutions for Material Management, Marketing & Sales, Accounting, Human Resources, and Planning, it was necessary to have a single-window solution or a single package solution that would address all different business processes and offer the advantage of being fully integrated.
 Enterprise Resource Planning provided an integrated single-window solution to meet the business needs

 The main objective of the ERP system is to increase the organizational efficiency of the organization by managing and improving the use of company resources.
 Improving and/or reducing the number of resources needed without sacrificing quality and performance are key to improving business growth and profitability effectively.
 ERP systems typically cover all aspects of business operations and communications:

 - An integrated system across all business functions

 - single and common database for consistent information

 - Stay competitive with support for all applications and components.